Skip to main content

 Our investment

-Up to $90 million in CEFC finance is part of a $400 million debt syndicate that also includes SMBC, Investec, Siemens, IFM Investors and Metrics Credit Partners, some of which have prior experience in banking EfW projects globally.
-The Australian Renewable Energy Agency (ARENA) is contributing a further $23 million in grant funding.
+The CEFC finance was part of a $400 million senior debt syndicate that also included SMBC, Investec, Siemens, IFM Investors and Metrics Credit Partners.
+The Australian Renewable Energy Agency (ARENA) contributed $23 million in grant funding.

 our impact

-The Kwinana plant has secured long-term supply contracts for the majority of its waste requirements from the Rivers Regional Council and the City of Kwinana.
+The Kwinana plant has secured long-term supply contracts for the majority of its waste requirements from local councils including the Rivers Regional Council and the City of Kwinana.

 By processing household waste from local councils, it will produce cost-competitive baseload renewable energy.
 It is also expected to reduce CO2-e emissions by more than 400,000 tonnes per year – the equivalent of taking 85,000 cars off the road.

 The Kwinana plant will use technology that already has a strong track record in Europe and meets strict environmental requirements.
-The thermally-treated waste heats water into steam to produce electricity, with metals recovered for recycling and other by-product materials suitable for reuse in the construction industry.
+The thermally-treated waste heats water into steam to produce electricity, with metals recovered for recycling and other byproduct materials suitable for reuse in the construction industry.
+The plant was connected to the Western Power grid in August 2023.4

 Back to top